 Host Committee

-Part of the magic of Shaping Tradition was our host committee, a team of dedicated SVARA-niks who helped spread the word (and the love!) in anticipation of our spectacular celebration on June 8th.
-We are so grateful for their partnership to help make this program the gorgeous space it was.
+Part of the magic of Shaping Tradition is our host committee, a team of dedicated folks who help spread the word (and the love!) in anticipation of our spectacular celebration on May 29th.
+We are so grateful for their partnership to help make this program happen.
 Thank you, Host Committee!

 Rabbi Adina Allen and Jeff Kasowitz